techypoint/techypoint.github.io/_posts/docker/2020-09-12-create-docker-image.md

 {% endraw %}{% endhighlight %}

 You can easily see from above output that docker runs instructions of your Dockerfile one by one.
-This one by one execution forms the layers which we will dicsuss in further tutorials.
+This one by one execution forms the layers which we will discuss in [Docker Image layers]({% post_url docker/2020-09-13-image-layers %} "Docker Image layers").

 Now you can see the image created by you-
 {% highlight html %}{% raw %}